Capsica: Northwest Bel

 Bel is about as big as South America.
 It's the second largest landmass on Capsica, though not by much--Chai and Kifura are nearly as large.
 Bel's the coldest continent on average; much of it's subarctic, and Eastern and central Bel have extensive highlands, further cooling the climate.
 That's good for Terran tourists; you can travel freely all over the north, and in winter you can even explore much of the south.

 Unlike Chai and Kifura, several separate tours will be required to explore Bel fully; it's a spidery, amoeboid place, and its lobes are very different.
 Like Siberia, Bel as a whole spans nearly half the planet!
 It's hard even to photograph from space; bits trail off into night, or over the horizon, or are lost in sun-glare.

 This tour explores the ridge-maze of Northwest Bel.
 There's a long tour looping through east, north and central Bel.
 To the southeast is long, low, hot Fulisse Peninsula.
-The tour of hot arid Southwest Bel isn't written yet, so don't click it!
-Like the Northwest, it lies on the very edge of my master world-map, so building less-distorted regional maps for western Bel has been slow work, and the maps you see are less accurate than for most regions.
+The tour of hot arid Southwest Bel is still pretty skeletal--there just aren't many parts of it you can visit!
+Wester Bel lies on the very edge of my master world-map, so building less-distorted regional maps for western Bel has been slow work, and the maps you see are less accurate than for most regions.